Support Us Button Widget

 Photo by CLTtoday

-From rendering to reality.
-The second phase of the Re!magine Spectrum Center project is on track.
-The $245 million renovation project is slated to give sports fans and concertgoers an improved experience, just in time for the Spectrum Center‘s 20th anniversary, fall concert lineup, and the Hornets’ upcoming season.
+The second phase of the $245 million Re!magine Spectrum Center project is complete, giving sports fans and concertgoers an improved experience, just in time for the Spectrum Center‘s 20th anniversary, fall concert lineup, and the Hornets’ 2025-2026 season.

 “We are looking fabulous,” Donna Julian, Hornets Sports and Entertainment’s Chief Venues Officer, told CLTtoday.
 “We wanted this to elevate our guest experience for all of our fans who are coming in.”

-A rotating collection of renderings and photos showing construction progress inside the Spectrum Center.
+A rotating carousel of photos showing the updated renovations at the Spectrum Center.

 • Belk Concourse: Within the main lobby, fans won’t miss a view of the new 225-ft LED board + new signage, brighter lighting, and flooring.